2026 LEAGUE RULES

 There will be a time limit of 5 minutes allowed between each game else the opposing team can start to claim legs at the rate of one leg every five minutes.

 Due to their being no free weeks, any cancelled games will not be able to be rearranged.
 Therefore, in the event of a team requesting to cancel a game, all points for that game will be awarded to the opposing team.
-In the event of a cancelled game, no charity money will be collected for that particular game.
+In the event of a cancelled game, no charity money will be collected for that particular game form either team.

-Any complaints must be lodged in writing and the letter placed in the box at the Union Inn by 8pm on the Sunday following the game.
+Any complaints must be lodged in writing and the letter placed in the box at the Royal Exchange by 8pm on the Sunday following the game.
 There is no fee for lodging a complaint.

 Any team failing to turn up and play its game will have all the points awarded against them.
 If the team which does turn up want to pay their charity money, they can do so by filling in the envelope and handing it in as normal, but this is not compulsory for the result to stand.